thomasnield/oreilly_intermediate_sql_for_data/advanced_sql_class_notes.md

 GROUP_CONCAT is a helpful function to compress the results into a single record, in a single cell, often in a reporting context.

+Note that `GROUP_CONCAT` is used in MySQL and SQLite, but is often called `STRING_AGG` on other platforms such as Oracle, PostgreSQL, and Microsoft SQL Server.

 ## Exercise 2-2